richardmoonw/TaskManager/README.md

 docker exec -ti <CONTAINER_ID> bash
 ```

 7. Once you are in the container terminal.
-Execute the following. **NOTE:** In case any of the packets ask you to
+Execute the following. **NOTE:** In case you are asked to
 overwrite something, just confirm.
 ```bash
 rails db:migrate RAILS_ENV=development